exercism/jq/exercises/practice/minesweeper/.docs/instructions.append.md

   "4242"
   ```

-When you put these two options together, you _dont't_ get an array of strings:
+When you put these two options together, you _don't_ get an array of strings:
 you get the entire input as a single string, including end-of-line newlines.

 ```sh